go-johnnyhe/WildfireMap/README.md

 We would like to acknowledge the University of Washington, as this project was made as the final project for the course Geography 495: Web GIS.
-We further would like to thank our instructor Bo Zhao (zhaobo@uw.edu) andteaching assistant Steven Bao (bxq98@uw.edu).
+We further would like to thank our instructor Bo Zhao (zhaobo@uw.edu) and teaching assistant Steven Bao (bxq98@uw.edu).